 You should check the Private Health Information Statement about any policy you are interested in, and seek information from your insurer for details of these limitations.

 Medicare does not cover the cost of emergency or other ambulance services.
-You can organise cover for this service as part of your hospital or general treatment plan, or as a stand-alone cover.
+You can organise cover for this service as part of your hospital or general treatment cover, or as a stand-alone cover.

-The options for ambulance cover vary depending on what State you live in.
+The options for ambulance cover vary depending on what state or territory you live in.
 For further information please see the Ambulance section of the website.